 Some MBA students may choose to focus on building professional networks through clubs and on-campus events along with online courses.
 MBA students can make the most of their time in school by making new acquaintances—perhaps connecting with a mentor and building connections at companies they may one day work for or with.

 Shifting over to a Master of Science degree, professionals with an MS degree in the area of business management are viewed as leading experts in their field.
 Whereas a typical MBA degree program instills a wide breadth of competencies, an MS program involves an in-depth exploration of a particular area.
 A Master of Science degree is an excellent option for students who know exactly which area of business most interests them, whether it’s accounting, business analytics or leadership.

 The Focus and Academic Experience of MS Students

-An MS degree program is typically more focused on academics and traditional class time than an MBA degree program.
-However, students may still undertake hands-on learning experiences.
-For example, students earning a Master of Science in Leadership (MSL) will take the Leadership Capstone.
-This involves developing and executing a community- or organization-based project that demonstrates their leadership skills.
+An online MS degree program is typically more focused on academics than an MBA degree program.
+However, students may still undertake learning experiences in an online environment.
+For example, students earning a Master of Science in Leadership (MSL) will complete the Leadership Capstone, which involves developing and executing a community- or organization-based project that showcases their leadership skills.